lightning/bolts/10-dns-bootstrap.md

    - used to specify what realm the returned nodes must support
    - default value: 0 (Bitcoin)
  - `a`: address types
+   - a bitfield that uses the types from [BOLT #7](07-routing-gossip.md) as bit index
    - used to specify what address types should be returned for `SRV` queries
-   - a bitfield that uses the types from [BOLT #7](07-routing-gossip.md) as bit index
    - MAY only be used for `SRV` queries
    - default value: 6 (i.e. `2 || 4`, since bit 1 and bit 2 are set for IPv4 and
      IPv6, respectively)
  - `l`: `node_id`
-   - bech32-encoded `node_id` of a specific node
+   - a bech32-encoded `node_id` of a specific node
    - used to ask for a single node instead of a random selection
    - default value: null
  - `n`: number of desired reply records